Julien1415/Crypt-Model/README.md

 Euler-Upwind scheme for the complete model, with source terms and $\phi$.

 ## Instructions and general structure of the code
-Choose the scheme you want with the "methode_u", "methode_w" or "methode_temps", "methode_espace" variables, choose the initial condition profils you want, and choose what you to plot (all by commenting/decommenting code lines) then run the code.
+Choose the scheme you want with the "methode_u", "methode_w" or "methode_temps", "methode_espace" variables, choose the initial condition profils you want, and choose what you to plot (by commenting/decommenting code lines), then run the code.

 ### Each file is composed of several parts :
 - Firt part : Definition of the functions used for the numerical scheme, the definition of the initial conditions, and some parameters of the model.